Felixstowe port workers to strike after talks fail

 "The staff branch of Unite and the Police Federation of Felixstowe Dock and Railway Company have agreed to put a similar offer to their members.
 In contrast, the hourly branch of Unite has again rejected the port's improved position and refused to put it to its members."

 Around half of containers brought in to the UK are transported via the port.
+A spokesperson for Felixstowe Dock and Railway Company said that the port has not had a strike since 1989.

+Workers in other industries have also announced industrial action, most notably in the transport sector, over pay as well as terms and conditions.

+Negotiations over wages has led to several rail strikes over summer, as workers seek higher salaries to keep up with sharp price rises for goods and services.
+The Bank of England has warned the UK will fall into recession in the final three months of this year when inflation is set to hit more than 13%.
+It announced the largest interest rate rise in 27 years - up 0.5% - to 1.75% in an effort to calm inflation.